 Women’s health medicine is an expanding and diverse field of practice that charcaterises contemporary women’s health and covers sexual and reproductive care at all ages, including pregnancy care.

-Health management covers a sophisticated understanding of how to ensure effective, efficient and equitable delivery of health services for individuals, teams and organisations.
+Health Leadership and Management covers a sophisticated understanding of how to ensure effective, efficient and equitable delivery of health services for individuals, teams and organisations.

 Addressing the health challenges of populations, public health aims to identify, understand, prevent and contain diseases in populations and resolve population health inequities.